Crimson red leaves of a burning bush in the fall.

 7 Reasons Why Your Burning Bush May Not Turn Red

-A close up horizontal image of the bright red foliage of Euonymus alatus in the fall garden pictured in light sunshine on a soft focus background.
+A close up horizontal image of the foliage of a burning bush pictured in evening sunshine.

 Whether it appears alone, in groups, or as part of an expansive hedge, the burning bush is an autumn sensation.
 With its scarlet leaves burning brightly under the late season sun, it usually makes a dramatic statement.
 However, sometimes it isn’t as colorful as we’d like.
 Read on for seven reasons why this may happen.